fastify/benchmarks/README.md

 > You may also compare all test results, at once, in a single table; `benchmark compare -t`

-> You can also extend the comparsion table with percentage values based on fastest result; `benchmark compare -t -p`
+> You can also extend the comparsion table with percentage values based on fastest result; `benchmark compare -p`

 # Benchmarks